Your trusted partner in cosmetic care abroad

 Is Rhinoplasty Safe in Thailand?

-Choosing a JCI-accredited hospital is the single most important step — these facilities meet the same safety and infection-control standards as leading Western hospitals.
+Choosing a JCI-accredited hospital is the single most important step, as these facilities meet the same safety and infection-control standards as leading Western hospitals.
 Verify your surgeon is certified by the Thai Board of Plastic Surgery and has specific rhinoplasty experience, not just general cosmetic surgery.
 A thorough pre-operative assessment including CT imaging and blood work helps identify any issues before you reach the operating table.
-Make sure communication with your surgical team is clear and direct — if there's a language gap, use a coordinator or interpreter.
+Make sure communication with your surgical team is clear and direct.
+If there's a language gap, use a coordinator or interpreter.

 When Is Revision Surgery Needed?